hsoyka/AERI/README.md

 ## Data

-### General
 There are two types of data in this repo.
-The first set are the programs of the AERI Institutes.
-The second set of data are structured content of AERI Institute programs.
+The first set are the programs of the AERI Institutes, created by the host organizations.
+The second set of data are structured content of AERI Institute programs, compiled by and created by the authors.

 #### AERI Institute Programs
 Programs created by the host committee for each institute are stored in this repository by date and location.